MicrosoftDocs/msteams-docs/msteams-platform/bots/bot-features.md

 ### In a group chat

 Group chats are non-threaded conversations between three or more people.
-They tend to have fewer members than a channel, and are more transient.
+They tend to have fewer members than a channel and are more transient.
 Similar to a channel, your bot only has access to messages where it's `@mentioned` directly.

 In the cases where bots work better in a channel also work better in a group chat.

 ### In a one-to-one chat

 One-to-one chat is a traditional way for a conversational bot to interact with a user.
 A few examples of one-to-one conversational bots are Q&A bots, bots that initiate workflows in other systems, bots that tell jokes, and bots that take notes.
-Before creating one-to-one chat bots, consider whether a conversation-based interface is the best way to present your functionality.
+Before creating one-to-one chatbots, consider whether a conversation-based interface is the best way to present your functionality.

 ## Disadvantages of bots

 An extensive dialog between your bot and the user is a slow and complex way to get a task completed.
-A bot that supports excessive commands, especially a broad range of commands, are not successful or viewed positively by users.
+A bot that supports excessive commands, especially a broad range of commands, is not successful or viewed positively by users.

 ### Have multi-turn experiences in chat

-An extensive dialog also requires the developer to maintain state.
+An extensive dialog requires the developer to maintain state.
 To exit this state a user must either time-out or enter **Cancel**.
-Also the process is unnecessarily tedious.
+Also, the process is tedious.
 For example, see the following conversation scenario:

 USER: Schedule a meeting with Megan.